ppy/osu-wiki/news/2023/2023-04-18-beatmap-spotlights-season-9-spring-2023-nostalgia.md

 wafer, as most may already know, is one of many mappers known for bringing his fantastic song choice to the osu! community, and his latest offering is absolutely nothing to sleep on.

-Take a stroll down a field of flowers and enjoy a masterclass piece - just like a nice, sunny spring evening over some beautiful natural landscapes, Marigolds is a beautiful sight to see for everyone who chooses to fully embrace it, but not only is the song itself something worth appreciating - the accompanying map also makes for a unique and enjoyable gameplay experience.
+Take a stroll down a field of flowers and enjoy a masterclass piece - just like a nice, sunny spring evening over some beautiful natural landscapes, Marigolds is a beautiful sight to see for everyone who chooses to fully embrace it, but not only is the song itself something worth appreciating — the accompanying map also makes for a unique and enjoyable gameplay experience.

 While most maps challenge people to push their limits, or some specific numbers, this map challenges one to relax, have some fun, and just watch things go by.
-Featuring a blend of aim control and kicksliders at varying speeds, it's clear that Marigolds offers something for players of all subcommunities and skill levels.
+Featuring a blend of aim control and kick-sliders at varying speeds, it's clear that Marigolds offers something for players of all sub-communities and skill levels.

 Regardless of whether you have years of experience or are just starting out, you're sure to find something to love in this map!
 High quality mapping, as well as endorsement from the band, just fulfill the whole package as a clear classic.

-Care to join and see the marigolds bloom?
+So why not check it out, and see the marigolds bloom?

 ### osu!taiko